QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning: Acknowledgement

 \section{Acknowledgement}

 The authors acknowledge helpful discussions with Hao He, Charles Roques-Carmes, Eleanor Crane, Nathan Wiebe, Zhuo Chen, Ryan Levy, Lucas Slattery, Bryan Clark, Weikang Li, Xiuzhe Luo, Patrick Draper, Aida El-Khadra, Andrew Lytle, Yu Ding, Ruslan Shaydulin, Yue Sun.
 DL, RD and MS acknowledge support from the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
 DL is supported in part by the Co-Design Center for Quantum Advantage (C2QA).
 JS acknowledges support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics QuantISED program under an award for the Fermilab Theory Consortium ``Intersections of QIS and Theoretical Particle Physics''.
+This material is also in part based upon work supported by the Air Force Office of Scientific Research under the award number FA9550-21-1-0317.
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
 In this paper we used \textit{ibmq\_lima}, which is one of the IBM Quantum Falcon Processors.